inventree/inventree-docs/docs/report/pack.md

 {% with id="report-options", url="report/picklist.png", description="Picklist Example" %} {% include "img.html" %} {% endwith %}

-For those of you who would like to replace the "/" by something else because it is hard the read in certain fonts use the following trick:
+For those of you who would like to replace the "/" by something else because it is hard to read in some fonts use the following trick:

 {% raw %}
 ```html